 Don’t know what you should spend money on for your wedding?
-Bridebook.co.uk is home to the most powerful wedding budget planner available – simply enter your wedding budget and in one click you’ll have your budget expertly assigned for you!
-You’ll have every penny accounted for in no time and can let the fun of planning begin.
+Bridebook.co.uk is home to the most powerful wedding budget planner available – simply enter your wedding funds and in one click you’ll have your wedding cost breakdown, expertly assigned to you!

 Want to get started with ballpark figures?
 Below is a complete wedding budget breakdown for the average total cost of UK wedding suppliers.
 The average budget spent by UK couples on their wedding actually comes down to £17,000.
 If you want to find out how to stay on budget, here are some our top wedding saving tips!

 £5,000 – £6,000

-Your wedding venue is easily the most important part of your planning and big day, so you won’t be surprised to find out that this is the most expensive part of a wedding!
-However, don’t worry, we are here to help – we don’t mean to brag, but we have the largest venue directory in the UK.
-Use our venue search tool to find the venue you’ve always dreamt of but never even knew existed.
+Your wedding venue is easily the most important part of your planning and the big day, so you won’t be surprised to find out that this is the most expensive part of a wedding!
+However, don’t worry, we are here to help – we don’t mean to brag, but we have the largest wedding venue directory in the UK.

 For more wedding catering saving tips, read how to slash those wedding breakfast prices.
-Food trucks, sharing plates or buffets are a great idea if you’re on a tight budget and want to create a more relaxed atmosphere.
+Food trucks, sharing plates or buffets are a great idea if you’re planning a budget wedding and want to create a more relaxed atmosphere.

 It’s not just about the flowers!
 Don’t forget that many venues require you to hire all your furniture needs at an additional cost (either from the venue itself, your caterer, or a third party).

-Only the best part of the wedding (or so we think)!
-Before you decide on your wedding cake make sure to ask these 11 questions to your cake maker so you don’t have to worry about a thing during the cutting of the cake.
+The wedding cake is only the best part of your wedding (or so we think)!
+So, before you decide on your wedding cake make sure to ask these 11 questions to ask your cake maker so you don’t have to worry about a thing during the cutting of the cake.

 £1,000 – £2,000